railsbridge-boston/cookbook/README.md

 * Be at the venue when the delivery arrives before Friday night.

 ## Saturday, the big event (Everyone)

-#### TA Coordinator

-Remind the TAs about the kind of conduct we expect and how to talk to new programmers.
-Look at our [Saturday TA pep talk](/TAs/giving-the-pep-talk.md#saturday).

 #### MC